Weak gravity versus scale separation: Introduction

 Aiming at investigating realistic scenarios, one should address such a problem within setups with positive background energy density, such as de Sitter vacua or quintessence.
 This would however introduce further complications, related to the unavoidable breaking of supersymmetry.
 In this work, we thus take a modest attitude and concentrate on the scale separation problem for effective theories with Anti-de Sitter vacua and a certain amount of preserved supercharges.

 Low energy effective theories coupled to quantum gravity should obey consistency criteria known as swampland conjectures (see e.g.~\cite{Palti:2019pca,vanBeest:2021lhn} for reviews).
 Among these, some have consequences for the fate of scale separation.
 More specifically, the Anti-de Sitter distance conjecture \cite{Lust:2019zwm} implies that the size of the Anti-de Sitter spacetime and that of the internal manifold cannot be parametrically decoupled.
 Further refinements have been proposed in \cite{Blumenhagen:2019vgj}, introducing logarithmic corrections, and in \cite{Buratti:2020kda}, considering the effect of discrete symmetries.
 These statements are supported by several examples already discussed in the corresponding articles, (see also \cite{Lust:2020npd} for a recent analysis of two-dimensional Anti-de Sitter solutions).
-On the the other hand, certain classes of string theory compactifications \cite{DeWolfe:2005uu}, based on earlier works \cite{Derendinger:2004jn,Behrndt:2004km}, are known to be in tension with these conjectures.\footnote{See \cite{Farakos:2020phe}, for three-dimensional scale-separated Anti-de Sitter flux vacua recently constructed in type IIA.
+On the other hand, certain classes of string theory compactifications \cite{DeWolfe:2005uu}, based on earlier works \cite{Behrndt:2004km,Derendinger:2004jn,Lust:2004ig}, are known to be in tension with these conjectures.\footnote{A systematic search for scale separation in large classes of four-dimensional anti-de Sitter vacua from a ten-dimensional perspective has been initiated in \cite{Tsimpis:2012tu}.
+See instead \cite{Farakos:2020phe}, for three-dimensional scale-separated Anti-de Sitter flux vacua recently constructed in type IIA.
 See also \cite{Apers:2022zjx}, for more comments on various properties of these three- and four-dimensional Anti-de Sitter type IIA vacua in relation to swampland conjectures.} Such models have been revisited recently and their understanding has been improved beyond the smeared approximation for the involved sources \cite{Junghans:2020acz, Marchesano:2020qvg, Cribiori:2021djm,Emelin:2022cac}.
 At present, it is not clear if something is missing in the analysis in such a way that the Anti-de Sitter distance conjecture is eventually restored.
 The scale separation problem is thus still an open, fundamental question even for Anti-de Sitter vacua.

 While this is clearly far from a phenomenologically acceptable setup, we should note that most of the scenarios that try to generate a positive cosmological constant in string theory start from an Anti-de Sitter vacuum and then add small, typically non-perturbative, effects to uplift the vacuum energy \cite{Kachru:2003aw,Balasubramanian:2005zx}.
 Our analysis is therefore certainly relevant also for this situation.